BCHE 4510/6510 - Biochemical Engineering

 There will not be regular "office hours" this semester, and please do not come to my office for assistance with coursework.
 Instead, students have two options:

 1) You may attend Zhelp sessions (i.e., "Zoom help").
-That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance from me or the Teaching Assistant.
-Depending on the homework due and test dates, these Zhelp sessions will generally be:
+That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance from me.
+Depending on the homework due and test dates, these Zhelp sessions will generally occur Sunday, Tuesday, and/or Thursday evenings between 7 or 9 pm.

-Each Friday I will announce the specific dates/times for the following week's Zhelp sessions, and who will lead each Zhelp session.
+Each Friday I will announce the specific dates/times for the following week's Zhelp sessions.

 Required Texts